-Historically, the major source of our cash has been from proceeds from various public and private offerings of our common stock.
+Historically, the major source of our cash has been from proceeds from various public offerings of our common stock and the issuance of debt securities.
 The actual amount of cash that we will need is subject to many factors.
 There can be no assurances that additional financing will be available if needed or that management will be able to obtain financing on terms acceptable to us or that we will become profitable and generate positive operating cash flow.